List of Frequently Abbreviated Terms

 Does it do any good to have the hearing?

 After OAH receives the appeal, it will schedule the hearing as soon as possible, assemble the hearing file and prepare a Notice of Telephone Hearing.
 A copy of the hearing file and the Notice of Telephone Hearing will be mailed to all interested parties (claimant, employer, and any others).
 This is called the hearing packet and it is very important that you review all the materials.
 The case number will appear on the Notice of Telephone Hearing mailed to you.
-If your address changes while you are a party to an appeal, you should immediately notify OAH and the UID office through which the claim was filed of the change.
+If your address changes while you are a party to an appeal, you should immediately notify OAH and the UI Division through which the claim was filed of the change.
 A party failing to do so may not receive important correspondence about the appeal.